nahmedraja/GASAL2/README.md

 } gasal_gpu_storage_t;
 ```

 To align the sequences the user first need to check the availability of a stream.
 If `is_free` is  1 then a current stream  can be used to perform the alignment on the GPU.
 To do this, `host_unpacked1` and `host_unpacked2` are filled with the sequences to be aligned.
-AS described earlier, the number of bases in a sequenceare must always be multiple of 8.
+As described earlier, the number of bases in a sequence must always be multiple of 8.
 The user makes sure that the number of sequences and the size of batches must not exceed *host_max_n_alns* and *host_max_batch_bytes*, respectively. `host_offsets1` and `host_offsets2` contain the starting point of sequences in the batch that are required to be aligned.
 These offset values include the pad bases, and hence always multiple of 8. `host_lens1` and `host_lens2` are the original length of sequences i.e. excluding pad bases.
 Alignment is performed by calling the follwing function:

 ```
 void gasal_aln_async(gasal_gpu_storage_t *gpu_storage, const uint32_t actual_batch1_bytes, const uint32_t actual_batch2_bytes, const uint32_t actual_n_alns, int algo, int start);